Table of Contents

 - Individual therapy: Sessions take place in a one-on-one setting, with only the recovering individual and a therapist.

-- Group therapy: Sessions involve groups of recovering individuals.
-These therapy meetings are led by one or more therapists.
+- Group therapy: Sessions involve support groups of recovering individuals.
+These therapy meetings are led by one or more therapists and accredited clinicians.

 - Family therapy: Sessions involve the family members of recovering individuals.
 Family therapy provides families with education and support as their loved one recovers.